Acetarsol

-Acetarsol (or acetarsone) is an anti-infective drug.

-It was first discovered in 1921 at Pasteur Institute by Ernest Fourneau, and sold under the brand name Stovarsol.It has been given in the form of suppositories.
+Acetarsol (or acetarsone, also known as spirocid) is an anti-infective drug.
+It was first discovered in 1921 at Pasteur Institute by Ernest Fourneau, and sold under the brand name Stovarsol.
+It was available in oral form and also as a suppository.
+It has been cancelled and withdrawn from the market since August 12, 1997.

 Acetarsol can be used to make arsthinol.

-It has been cancelled and withdrawn from the market since August 12th, 1997.

 Medical uses

 Acetarsol has been used for the treatment of diseases such as syphilis, amoebiasis, yaws, trypanosomiasisiasis and malaria.
 Acetarsol was used for the treatment of Trichomonas Vaginalis and Candida Albicans.
 In the oral form, acetarsol can be used for the treatment of intestinal amoebiasis.
 As a suppository, acetarsol was researched to be used for the treatment of proctitis.

-Mechanism of Action
+Mechanism of action

 Although the mechanism of action is not fully known, acetarsol may bind to protein-containing sulfhydryl groups located in the parasite, which then creates lethal As-S bonds, which then kills the parasite.